Sheriff Scott Montgomery

 Administrative Assistant Debbie Bradley has been employed with Perry County Sheriff's Office since January 15, 2005.
 She has assisted Sheriff Montgomery in his official duties since he took office in 2007.
 To list only some of the tasks that she manages is to prepare monthly reports, handle all incoming and outgoing reports, organize and arrange meeting arrangements for the sheriff maintain compliance of registered sex offenders living in the county, secure and maintain all employee's files according to HIPPA and to relieve the Sheriff of administrative details.
 Debbie handles all accounting procedures for the Sheriff's Office.
 Debbie puts much of her time and effort into assisting the Sheriff and helping out the citizens of the county in many areas of service.

-Administrative Assistant Mariea Harvey rejoined the Perry County Sheriff's Office in January 2012.
-Mariea's job is to meet and greet the public, assist Criminal Investigators in preparing file directs for the Prosecutors Office.
-Mariea has been an active Deputy Reserve serving Perry County for over 11 years.
+Administrative Assistant Christina Wilson joined the Perry County Sheriff's Office in November 2013.
+Christina's job is to meet and greet the public, assist Criminal Investigators in preparing file directs for the Prosecutors Office.
+Christina is also responsible for making sure NIBRS reports are entered into the FBI Data Base.
+Christina will be assisting Debbie with updating registered sex offenders.